Two-stage Training of Graph Neural Networks for Graph Classification: Experiments

+\paragraph{Benchmark datasets} These are the commonly tested binary-class datasets~\cite{morris2020tudataset} for the graph classification task.
+We use protein datasets (\textsc{DD}, \textsc{MUTAG}, \textsc{MUTAG2}, \textsc{PTC-FM}, and \textsc{PROTEINS}) and a collaboration network dataset \textsc{IMDB-B}.
+In each protein dataset, a graph is a protein, and the task is to predict whether the protein is an enzyme.
+In \textsc{IMDB-B}, each graph is an ego-network of actor collaborations, and the task is to predict the genre of the collaboration is either \textit{Action} or \textit{Romance}.

-In addition, we also test our method on NYC Taxi datasets.\footnote{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}.
-We extracted the taxi ridership data in 2019 from New York City (NYC) Taxi Commission.
+\paragraph{New York City Taxi datasets} We extracted the taxi ridership data in 2019 from New York City (NYC) Taxi Commission\footnote{\url{https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page}}.
 The areas in New York are represented as nodes, and each taxi trip is an edge connecting the source and destination nodes.
 All taxi trips in an 1-hour interval form a graph, and each dataset spans a month of taxi operations.
 We augmented the binary label for each graph as taxi trips in weekdays (Mon-Thu) vs. weekend (Fri-Sun).
 We considered two taxi operators (Yellow and Green) and processed data in January, February and March of 2019, making 6 datasets in total: \textsc{Jan.
 G.}, \textsc{Feb.
 G.}, \textsc{Mar.
 G.}, \textsc{Jan.
 Y.}, \textsc{Feb.
 Y.}, and \textsc{Mar.
 Y.}.

-\subsection{Experimental procedure}
+\subsubsection{Experimental procedure}

-We test the ability of each GNN architecture to classify graphs in the following three settings: \begin{itemize} \item Original setting: The GNN with a final classifier outputs the estimated class probabilities, and the weights are updated by the cross-entropy loss with respect to the ground truth.
+We tested the ability of each GNN architecture to classify graphs in the following settings: \begin{itemize} \item Original setting: The GNN with a final classifier outputs the estimated class probabilities, and the weights are updated by the cross-entropy loss with respect to the ground truth.
 We use the implementation provided by the authors.
 To enhance the capacity of the final classifier, we tune it by using up to three fully-connected layers and select the model based on validation sets. \item \ourtriplet and \ourfinetune: See Section~\ref{sec:method}. \end{itemize}